AvaK21/CPX_Demo_Projects/README.md

-This were I will house my code for Circuit Playground Express (CPX) from Adafruit.
+# Circuit Playground Express Demo Projects

+Code is demo projects provided by Adafruit or modified versions

 Goal: Expand experience with sensors